 The Grace of Venus

-In a medieval harbor town, there was a woman named Vala (and going by the real name of Harva) that run a secret brothel.
+In a medieval harbor town, there was a woman named Vala (and going by the real name of Harva) that ran a secret brothel.
 Secret, for it was located right inside of the city walls (instead outside of it, as the laws called for) and right in the house that her husband had left her.
-One by one she replaced her servants with “maids” that would serve her trade, and her only manservant was a man who would not speak, for his manners are to be found wanting and his way of speaking reveals all to soon that he is might be more at home on a ship than in a house.
-Vala used her standing in and knowledge of the more “sophisticated” circles of the city.
+One by one she had replaced her servants with “maids” that would serve her trade, and her only manservant was a man who would not speak, for his manners are to be found wanting and his way of speaking would reveal that he is might be more at home on a ship than in a house.
+Vala used her standing in and knowledge of the more “sophisticated” circles of the city to build up her enterprise.
 To give it a guise of something more than a mere brothel, she invented her own “Cult of the Venus”, based on a few tidbits she had learned and her knowledge about the carnal desires of men.
-The attendance to the ceremonies are of course free for the celebrants, but in order to maintain the cult donations of the members are necessary.
-Donations she asks them for in private, after days after the act, and with the inclusion that she not only asks for them “to provide for the room, the incenses, the spiced wine and the other pleasures” (the women, some of whom are street walkers she washes and perfumes in her house the day before) but also for bribes “to make sure that the church and the inquisition will never-ever learn of this”.
+The attendance to the ceremonies are of course free for the celebrants, but in order to maintain the cult, donations of the members are necessary.
+Donations she asks them for in private, days after the act, and with the inclusion that she not only asks for them “to provide for the room, the incenses, the spiced wine and the other pleasures” (the women, some of whom are street walkers she washes and perfumes in her house the day before) but also for bribes “to make sure that the church and the inquisition will never-ever learn of this”.
 THIS is usually enough to scare any freeloader into line.
 Of course, her expanses are not half as much as she claims.
-But as long as she is the only person that pulls the strings, some may guess but nobody will ever know for sure.
+As long as she is the only person that pulls the strings, some may guess but nobody will ever know for sure.
 And the ceremonies of the Cult of Venus are a TRUE delight.